hyperledger/caliper/docs/Composer_Configuration.md

 Hyperledger Composer is a set of development tools to assist in the building of blockchain business applications.
 When a Business Network Archive is deployed into a blockchain system using the Composer tooling, the resulting chaincode includes both the Composer runtime (which is generic) and the user defined business network.
 Consequently the performance of the business application is determined by both the Composer runtime and the user defined business network.

-## Installing Composer dependencies

-* Install Composer dependancies via `npm install` commands:
-  * Issue the command `npm run composer-deps` in the root folder
-  * If you want to test Composer with a specific version such as v0.19.0, you should install directly,
-  e.g. `npm install --no-save composer-admin@0.19.0 composer-client@0.19.0 composer-common@0.19.0 fabric-ca-client@1.2.0 fabric-client@1.2.0` in Caliper's root folder.

-In order to configure your system to run tests on unpublished version, for instance testing the impact of a code change in a local repository, it is necessary to:
-- use an npm proxy such as [Verdaccio](https://github.com/verdaccio/verdaccio) to host the latest code
-- update the package information in the Caliper project to reflect the unpublished version that are to be tested
-- perform an npm install in the Caliper project in order to retrieve the latest code A point of note here is that during the chaincode instantiation process using Composer, as the chaincode is built, it will perform an npm install of the latest Composer code that matches the version of the Composer code that invoked the process.
-Due to this it is necessary to ensure that for each system the chaincode is being instantiated on, an npm proxy that can make the required code available is present.

 ## Composer Code Locations
 The Composer contribution to Caliper is contained within three folders:
-- `/Caliper/benchmark/composer`, which contains the test runner and all tests
+- `/caliper/packages/caliper-application/benchmark/composer`, contains the test configuration and benchmark test files
-- `/Caliper/src/composer`, which comprises the Composer specific code that uses the Caliper interfaces
+- `/caliper/packages/caliper-composer`, comprises the Composer specific code that uses the Caliper interfaces
-- `/Caliper/contract/composer`, which contains the business network files to be used in tests
+- `/caliper/packages/caliper-application/contract/composer`, contains the business network files to be used in tests

+## Using Alternative Composer Versions
+If you wish to use a specific Composer version, it is necessary to modify the `composer-admin`, `composer-clietn`, and `composer-common` version levels listed as dependancies in `packages/caliper-composer/package.json`, and then rebuild the Caliper project using the following commands issued at the root Caliper project location:

+- `npm install`
+- `npm run repoclean`
+- `npm run bootstrap`

 ## Running a Composer Performance Test
 As per the Caliper framework, tests are run based on configuration files.
 These files are used to create a (Fabric) Blockchain topology and run a series of tests with a target tps.

-The sample configuration file `/caliper/benchmark/composer/config-composer.json` indicates how a test should be run:
+The sample configuration file `/caliper/packages/caliper-application/benchmark/composer/config.yaml` indicates how a test should be run:
 - Blockchain `type` is 'composer' and the blockchain `config` is pointed to a required composer.config file within a folder that contains a json specifiction of a desired test network topology.
 - The `start` and `end` commands reflect the same folder location for the target topology
 - The `rounds` indicate the test `label` to be run and hold a location to the test script itself as the `callback`